akveo/nebular/docs/articles/nebular-themes-tutorial-custom.md

         "styles.scss"
       ],
 ```
+* this is [SCSS](http://sass-lang.com/guide) which you have create recently.

-That's it, now app could be reloaded to see changes.
-Also you can override default value of variables in the `src/themes.scss`.
+That's it, now app could be reloaded to see changes or run it by `npm start` with [CLI](https://github.com/angular/angular-cli) and open in your browser `http://localhost:4200/`.
+At this point, you can override the default value of variables in the `src/themes.scss` and make app appearance according to your vision.

 ![image](assets/images/articles/blue-theme.png)
 <hr class="section-end">